awav/carnd-p5/README.md

 Here is shown the code of frame processing pipeline:
 - `process` function gets RGB frame
-- `process` function undistorts the frame
+- undistorts the frame
-- convertes frame HSV color map
+- convertes frame to HSV color map
 - updates cached heatmap
 - using `sklearn` label function to searches boxes of cars
 - draws boxes in the frame